 c.1911

-Booth’s Self-critique of her Photomicrogaph of a Flea
+Booth’s Self-critique of her Photomicrograph of a Flea

 Mary Booth writes several comments on the postcard.
 She states that her Velox contact print of a flea shows excellent detail.
 The self-assessment is correct.
-The print reveals good tonal range, even illumination, and the insect’s delicate structures show remarkable sharpness.
-It is the best photomicrograph that could achieve using the materials of the time.
-In her comments on the card’s back, Mary Booth apologizes for placing a wider white border above the picture rather than its bottom, as is the traditional format.
+The print reveals good tonal range and even illumination, and the insect’s delicate structures show remarkable sharpness.
+It is the best photomicrograph that could be achieved using the materials of the time.
+In her comments on the card’s back, Mary Booth apologizes for placing a wider white border above the picture rather than at its bottom, as is the traditional format.
 However, the borders are in the correct place if one rotates the card.
-The flea’s image is upside down because the white borders relate to the preprinted postcard design on its reversed side (stamp-box in the upper right corner).
+The flea’s image is upside down because the white borders relate to the preprinted postcard design on its reverse side (stamp box in the upper right corner).
 When Mary Booth sandwiched the negative with the Velox paper in a print frame, the flea was upside down.
-Mary Booth did not intend to use the print as a postcard, evident by her writing running across the postcard’s printed text/address division.
+Mary Booth did not intend to use the print as a postcard, as evidenced by her writing running across the postcard’s printed text/address division.
 Doing so renders it non-compliant with postal regulations.
-The unaddressed, unstamped postcard most likely was mailed in a larger envelope.
+The unaddressed, unstamped postcard was most likely mailed in a larger envelope.

 A magazine advertisement for Velox photographic paper by the Nepera Chemical Company in 1900